OxfordRSE/uniqplus_snake_project/steps/blank_screen.md

 # Next vignette

-The [next](.drawing.md) vignette shows how to draw our snake on the screen.
+The [next](./drawing.md) vignette shows how to draw a square on the screen.